sider/sider-docs/tools/java/pmd.md

 ### `encoding`

-This option allows you to specify encoding of the Java source code.
-The value will be passed to the `-encoding` commandline option of PMD, and the default is `UTF-8`.
+This option allows you to specify the encoding of the Java source code.
+The value will be passed to PMD's `-encoding` option of PMD.
+The default is `UTF-8`.

 ### `min_priority`

-This option specifies the `-minimumpriority` commandline option of PMD.
+This option specifies PMD's `-minimumpriority` option.
 There is no default value.